This course is designed for practising musicians who want to understand the technical environment within which commercial music takes place.

 Included in your fees

-- Use of resources, hi-end recording studios for both curricula and extra-curricular activities, studio time
+- Use of resources, high-end recording studios for both curricula and extra-curricular activities, studio time

 - Here at Derby, we provide excellent learning resources, libraries and specialist laboratories and studios